mwusdv/rl_p1_navigation/report.md

     where `w_` are the weights of a separate target network that are not changed during the learning step.
 And this target network is updated after the each learning step.
 Details can be seen in the `soft_update` funtion in `dqn_agent.py`.

+## Hyperparameters
+A few hyperparameters are used in the training process.
+They are listed as follows:

+* `BUFF_SIZE = 100000`, the size of the replay buffer.
+* `BATCH_SIZE = 64`, the batch size in stochastic gradien descent.
+* `LR = 5e-4`, learning rate.
+* `GAMMA = 0.99`, the discount factor for computing accumulated gains.
+* `TAU = 1e-3`, this is used in `soft_update` to update the separate target DQN.
+* `Epsilon` greedy is used, for the value of epsilon:
+    * `eps_start = 1.0`, the initial value of epsilon.
+    * `eps_end = 0.02`, the minial value of epsilon.
+    * `eps_decay = 0.995`, the decaying factor after each episode.

+I used the default parameter values for most of the above hyperparameters except `epsilon_end`.
+I changed it from 0.01 to 0.02.
+The reason is that with 0.01, I sometimes observed the agent got stuck in the sampe place by repeating the same actions.
+So I selected a slightly bigger `eps_end` to add more randomness.
+This seems to be helpful.

 ## Results
 ### Training